arindam77/Pdf_extractor/README.md

 On the basis of data exploration it was observed that a pdf document needs to be OCR-d when it has:-

-No text at all
+1.No text at all
-Some text but images as well
+2.Some text but images as well
-only text
+3.only text

 • Libraries used to solve the problem:-

 1.PDFminer